sagungargs15/sagungargs15.github.io/index.md

 - ✨ And much more 🙂

-## Attitude to others: I like to Empower promising folks with fire in the belly
+## Attitude to others:

+> * In my team, I like to empower promising folks with fire in the belly, teaching them how to take calculated risks > *

 Regardless of what we discover, we understand and truly believe that